 Whether you are dealing with personal or corporate finance, there are four possible ways that investment cash flows can be realized.
-Cash flows can be variant, such as stock market returns, grow constantly, like a 401(k) plan to which you contribute regularly, or they can be consistent.
+Cash flows can be varied, such as stock market returns, grown constantly, like a 401(k) plan to which you contribute regularly, or they can be consistent.
 Among investments with consistent returns, there are two types: annuities and perpetuities.

 Annuities, in practice, carry the benefit of allowing a person or a company to make an investment that has a predictable return and a precise end date.
 This can be very useful when planning for a large future expense, such as an equipment purchase or retirement where the earnings are retained in the investment, or planning for a way to supplement income for a set period of time, such as a reverse mortgage.